hello2himel/equilibrium-statistic/readme.md

 This tool is implemented with:

-- `statistics` — for mean and median
+- `statistic` — for mean and median
 - `collections.Counter` — for robust mode detection
 - Custom convergence logic with adjustable precision
 - Exception handling for multimodal and unique-value scenarios